 In applying for the permit, we ask you to verify with your signature that your primary work location is not on East Campus; we also ask that you turn in the remote parking shuttle permit if your primary work location changes to East Campus.
 In addition, because many departments show a departmental and building location in PeopleSoft that is not correct, we check with departmental staff on each person's application - to verify primary work location.
 We verify work location for two main reasons.
 First, this permit is very low in cost because we are asking people to park far from their workplace and make a five to fifteen minute bus ride each way (depending on their work location).
 The second reason we are verifying work location is that many departments do not list actual work locations in PeopleSoft, rather they list all employees at a single location for simplicity's sake but actually have people assigned to a variety of different locations.

 See a map of the entire park-n-Ride system, with 66 locations – all free.
-Parking at the Table Mesa park-n-Ride is free and the "S" bus runs directly to the bus stop on 30th at Marine (about a seven minute ride).
+Parking at the Table Mesa park-n-Ride is free and the "Flatiron Flyer" bus route comes directly to CU Boulder's campus.